Linuswidmer/master-thesis/writing/thesis/sections/results.typ

 A sensitivity analysis was performed by identifying and excluding influential observations.
 The GLM refitted on the reduced sample continued to show no significant interaction effect (#reportZStatistic(zValue: 0.41, pValue: 0.678); one-tailed $p = .339$).

+A sensitivity power analysis indicated that the study had 80% power to detect interaction effects of $f^2 >= 0.052$ at $alpha = .05$.
+This corresponds to a small-to-medium effect size according to #cite(<cohen2013statistical>, form: "prose") conventions.

 == Experimental Manipulation Check
 To assess whether the experimental manipulation (threat vs. no-threat feedback on the Gender Knowledge Test) was effective, two measures were examined.